22.214.171.124 PES concessional study-load students

 |If the recipient is …||and the course is …||then they are studying 66% or more of a normal concessional study-load if …|

 |a tertiary student||a course within the meaning of the Higher Education Support Act 2003 (1.1.F.230)||for a particular period, (whether the units being undertaken are trimester, semester based or annual) they meet a minimum of 66% of a full-time study load for the course.|

 ||they study 66% or more of the study-load normally required by the institution for a full-time student.|

 A student who is a sole parent, a carer pensioner or has a substantial disability, may qualify for PES while studying a concessional study-load of at least 25% of the normal full-time study-load.
 This includes study in a course offered on a part-time (1.1.P.100) basis IF the study-load is equivalent to at least 25% of a comparable course offered full-time.
 To be considered a 25% concessional study-load student, the student must have a study-load of at least 25% but less than 75% of a full-time study-load.

 A recipient may qualify for PES with a 25% concessional study-load.
 IF they:

-- Have a substantial physical, psychiatric or intellectual disability OR receive one of the following payments:
+- have a substantial physical, psychiatric or intellectual disability OR receive 1 of the following payments

 - Note: DSP and ISP recipients may be eligible for payment at the full-rate when undertaking study under a 25% concessional study-load - refer to 'Study-load & rate of PES' below.